UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

 2. Push the commits in your local `foo-feature` branch to the corresponding remote branch.

-3. Complete the Pull Request on GitHub to merge the `foo-feature` branch into `main` on the remote.
+3. Complete the pull request on GitHub to merge the `foo-feature` branch into `main` on the remote.

 4. Pull the changes to `main` from the remote repository into your local repository.